 A Business Associate Agreement (BAA) is a written contract between two parties regarding the responsibilities when sharing PHI that is necessary for business operations.
 If you allow an outside vendor to access PHI as part of their contracted services with you, you must have a signed BAA with them.
 A BAA will define the responsibilities and shared liability of both parties to protect PHI.

 Off Site Backups

 Off site backups are a security measure that means your data is stored at a remote location away from your organization.
 Offsite backups are simply a distribution method to prevent the complete loss of your PHI, as well as any other data you need to keep secure.

 To be HIPAA compliant, the appropriate methods are necessary for getting rid of old and obsolete hardware.
 This disposal process usually requires that the data be wiped entirely and the physical component destroyed in a manner that will not allow for the device to be repaired.

 Hosting your data with an organization that is already in compliance with HIPAA will make your job much easier.
-Fortunately, at Accountable we’ve created a list of several organizations that will safeguard your data in a HIPAA compliant manner.
 Please contact us, if you need more information about HIPAA Compliance.